State: Joe Kubasky

 Message from Congressman DeSantis

-For more frequent updates on legislation and events, please follow me on Facebook and Twitter .
-I look forward to hearing from you; please do not hesitate to contact my Washington, Port Orange, or St. Augustine office should you need any assistance.
+For more frequent updates on legislation and events, please follow me on Facebook and Twitter.
+I look forward to hearing from you; please do not hesitate to contact any of my offices should you need assistance.

 Congressman Ron DeSantis